CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/mapping-files.md

 The route still determines how the input is parsed. `source.profile` describes the normalized records consumed by the mapping, not the original file format.
 Use `csv` for CSV records and `redcap` for REDCap records.
-CDISC-ODM input is normalized into REDCap-shaped records, so REDCap and CDISC-ODM deliberately share `source.profile: redcap` without duplicating the mapping.
+CDISC-ODM input is normalized into REDCap-shaped records, so both routes use `source.profile: redcap`.
+A REDCap ODM export can reuse its corresponding REDCap mapping; other ODM v1 exports need rules and a compatible dictionary tailored to their item identifiers.

 ## Reading A Rule